akmars/python-link-checker/README.md

 ![Import Complete Screenshot](http://upload.wikimedia.org/wikipedia/commons/4/46/Animated_BFS.gif)

-- Easy for using
+- Easy to use
-- Crawls whole website to find all links
+- Crawls a website to find all links
-- Restores the absolute links paths
+- Restores an absolute link path
 - Finds and marks not valid links
 - Saves all fetched data into a Database